arsm100/docker-atlassian-confluence-server/README.md

 * `ATL_TOMCAT_SCHEME` (default: http)

-   The protocol via which Confluenceis accessed. `CATALINA_CONNECTOR_SCHEME` is also supported for backwards compatability.
+   The protocol via which Confluence is accessed. `CATALINA_CONNECTOR_SCHEME` is also supported for backwards compatability.

 * `ATL_TOMCAT_SECURE` (default: false)